 I am a Ph.D. candidate in comparative politics at the Department of Government and a graduate affiliate at the Institute for Quantitative Social Science.
 I study the effects of past experiences on future attitudes.
 My dissertation project argues that variation in democratic inequality is caused by differences in what people think democracy means.
 Broadly, I am interested in the political economy of redistribution, democratization, and media politics.

 In 2021-22, I am a nonresident scholar based in Vancouver, B.C.

-Before coming to Harvard, I received degrees from Stanford and Peking University (Yenching Academy) and worked as a news reporter in Vancouver, San Jose, Hong Kong, and Beijing.
+Before coming to Harvard, I attended Stanford University and the Yenching Academy at Peking University.
+During the summers, I worked as a news intern and stringer in Vancouver, San Jose, Hong Kong, and Beijing.